 In accordance with the Stipulation, this report on the SMVMA provides a description of the physical setting and briefly describes previous studies conducted in the groundwater basin, including the long-term monitoring program developed for the SMVMA.
 As reported herein, the Twitchell Management Authority (TMA) commissioned the preparation of a monitoring program for the SMVMA in 2008, and its complete implementation is expected to provide the data with which to fully assess future conditions.
-This report describes hydrogeologic conditions in the management area historically and through 2017, including groundwater conditions, Twitchell Reservoir operations, and hydrologic and climatic conditions.
+This report describes hydrogeologic conditions in the management area historically and through 2018, including groundwater conditions, Twitchell Reservoir operations, and hydrologic and climatic conditions.
 As with all previous annual reports (commencing in 2008), the water requirements and supplies for agricultural and municipal uses are accounted, as are the components of water disposition in the SMVMA.
-Conclusions drawn regarding water resource conditions are discussed, including any finding of severe water shortage, which is concluded to not be the case through 2017.
-Finally, recommendations are provided with regard to the possible enhancement of groundwater recharge, the intra-basin transfer of water from the SMVMA to the NMMA, expanded assessment of water resource conditions, and continued implementation of the monitoring program for the SMVMA.
+Conclusions drawn regarding water resource conditions are discussed, including any finding of severe water shortage, which is concluded to not be the case through 2018.
+Finally, recommendations are provided with regard to water resources assessment, water resources management, and hydrogeologic monitoring in the SMVMA.